Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 ### Preventing Lost Updates

-The lost update problem can occur if an application reads some value from the data‐ base, modifies it, and writes back the modified value (a read-modify-write cycle).
+The lost update problem can occur if an application reads some value from the database, modifies it, and writes back the modified value (a read-modify-write cycle).
 If two transactions do this concurrently, one of the modifications can be lost, because the second write does not include the first modification.

 #### Atomic write operations